pickleball court

 A Complete Guide to All the Parts of A Pickleball Court

 Knowing the rules of the game will help you stay focused on your strategy, stay safe, and most importantly, have fun!
-A pickleball court has 6 distinct parts that all work together to create the perfect environment.
+A pickleball court has six distinct parts that all work together to create the perfect environment.

 What Is the Difference Between a Pickleball Court and a Badminton Court?